-Swimming takes away all that high-impact!
+Swimming takes away your dog’s weight, and so it’s super easy on joints!
 Plus, certain breeds, like Retrievers, are built for swimming.
 For them, going for a swim is a natural instinct!
 And watching a dog swim is one of the cutest things ever, so you win in this scenario too.

 17. Find a Dog Sport

 If your dog is particularly active, signing him up for a dog sport is a really great idea.
 There are lots of dog sports you can get into, like disc or agility.
 These sports are also really great for building up the bond between you and your pooch.

 Baloo and I do agility once or twice per week and he loves it so much!
 It’s both physical and mental stimulation which means he’s always super tired afterwards.